Why rent a property through Masons Chartered Surveyors Lettings department?

 When applying to rent a property through Masons there will be a tenants application fee of £40 incl VAT per person or married couple to cover all single and joint applications.
 For any additional tenants or guarantors there will be a further fee of £40 incl VAT.

-If successful there is a further fee of £120 as the tenant contribution towards the drawing up of the tenancy agreement, notification of service utilities, and if compiled schedule of condition/inventory and associated check in.
+If successful there is a further fee of £140 as the tenant contribution towards the drawing up of the tenancy agreement, notification of service utilities, and if compiled schedule of condition/inventory and associated check in.
+Also your deposit will be held in the TDS scheme on your behalf the which there is an annual fee payable of £20 payable on signing and on subsequent anniversaries of the tenancy.
+All these charges are inclusive of VAT.
 There are no additional; administration, check in fees or charges payable by tenants as a consequence of applying for or taking up a tenancy.
 Further details and information are attached to the Tenancy Application Form and for further clarification before arranging a viewing please contact the lettings team.

 When a letting of a property has been agreed then all persons over the age of 18 will need to complete a Tenancy Application form and will be named in the Tenancy Agreement.
 We will then take up references on behalf of our clients, the Landlord, which usually will include a credit check, current employment details, previous landlord/letting agent and if self-employed; accounts and income details.